logicplace/pm-dev-docs/hardware/cpu/interrupts.md

 * Factor flag: $2029 bit 7
 * Jumps to: $00215C

+The BIOS does a lot more in reponse to this interrupt than other key press interrupts.
+It also re-enables the interrupt in certain situations so it's a good idea to define a handler even if you never intend to use this for your game.

-Official games which use this interrupt:
+commercial games which use this interrupt:

 * [Party][]: TODO: why
 * [Pichu Bros][]: TODO: why